 - Dust counter top, rolling pin, and top of dough with flour.
 Roll dough out to ¼" thickness, dusting with additional flour as needed to prevent sticking.
 Using cookie cutters, cut into various shapes and place onto prepared baking sheet about 1 inch apart.

-- Bake cookies for 8-9 minutes or until cookies just begin to lightly brown around edges.
+- Bake cookies for about 8-9 minutes, or until cookies just begin to lightly brown around edges.
 Remove from oven and allow to cool for 5 minutes on baking sheet before transferring to a cooling rack to cool completely.

 - In a bowl, combine confectioner's sugar and maple syrup, using a whisk if needed to remove clumps.
 Glaze should be smooth and shiny.